lele1001/AOHW-334/README.md

 ### data_movers

-testbench : it contains a testbench for each kernel

-**Main Commands**

-_make compile TARGET=HW/HW_EMU_: it compiles all your kernel, skipping the ones already compiled.
+_make compile TARGET=HW/HW_EMU_: compiles all your kernel, skipping the ones already compiled.
 _make run_testbench_setup_aie_ : compiles and execute the testbench for the kernel setup_aie.
 _make run_testbench_sink_from_aie_ : compiles and execute the testbench for the kernel setup_aie.

 ### HW

-Contains the cfg file required to link the components.
-For the Versal case, you have also to link the AI Engine.

-**Main Commands**

-_make all TARGET=HW/HW_EMU_ : it builds the hardware or the hardware emu linking your componentsEMU TARGET=HW/HW_EMU make clean: it removes all files.
+_make all TARGET=HW_ : builds the hardware linking your components _make all TARGET=HW_EMU_ : builds the hardware emu linking your components _make clean_: removes all files.

 ### SW

-Once you have devised your accelerator, you need to create the host code for using it.
-Notice that the presented example is a minimal host code, which may be improved using all the capabilities of C++ code ( classes, abstraction and so on).

-**Main Commands**

-_make build_sw_ : it compiles the sw
+_make build_sw_ : compiles the sw
 _./setup_emu.sh -s on_ : enables the hardware emulation

-i.e.: make build_sw && ./setup_emu.sh && ./host_overlay.exe : this will compile, prepare the emulation, and run it.
+_./host_overlay.exe_ : runs the emulation

 ## General useful commands:

 If you need to move your bitstream and executable on the target machine, you may want it prepared in a single folder that contains all the required stuff to be moved.
 In this case, you can use the

 _make build_and_pack TARGET=hw/hw_emu_ :  it allows you to pack our build in a single folder.
 Notice that the hw_emu does not have to be moved on the device, it must be executed on the development machine.